Biden, Harris to make closing pitches in Georgia’s Senate runoff contests

 The appearances ahead of Tuesday’s elections are part of what has become a proxy battle of sorts between the two 2020 presidential tickets.
 President Trump plans to stage a final rally on Monday in Dalton, Ga., for the Republican candidates, and Vice President Pence has also made multiple trips to the state in recent weeks.

-The contests pit Sen. David Perdue (R-Ga.) against Democrat Jon Ossoff and Sen. Kelly Loeffler (R-Ga.) against Raphael Warnock.
+The contests pit Republican Sens.
+David Perdue and Kelly Loeffler against Democrats Jon Ossoff and the Rev. Raphael Warnock, respectively.

 If the two Democratic candidates prevail, the parties would each hold 50 seats in the Senate next year.
-With Harris, as vice president, available to cast tie-breaking votes, Democrats would effectively control the chamber, providing a boon to Biden’s agenda.
+With Harris as vice president available to cast tie-breaking votes, Democrats would effectively control the chamber, providing a boost to Biden’s agenda.

 Biden narrowly carried Georgia in the presidential race, becoming the first Democratic White House aspirant to do so since 1992.
 His victory has bolstered his party’s hopes in Tuesday’s races.